Zir0-93/zir0-93.github.io/_posts/2018-09-10-slack-disk-storage-notifier.md

 ![inheritance](/images/notification.png)

 The script is available on GitHub and can be dropped anywhere on the instance you want to monitor.
-At a specified interval, it will post disk storage related information to slack as illustrated above. **Two quick steps** are required for getting setup and running.
+At a specified interval, it will post disk storage related information to slack as illustrated above.
+The drive information is retrieved using the `df -h` [command](https://en.wikipedia.org/wiki/Df_(Unix)) on Unix systems.
+Additionally, drives whose usage levels are nearing their total capacity are visibly highlighted. **Two quick steps** are required for getting the integration setup and running.

 #### **1 - Create a Slack Webhook Notification**: